-Figure 4 presents the performance of the ML model during both the training and testing phases (phases shown in Fig. 2).
+Figure 4 presents the performance of the ML model during both the training and the testing phases (phases shown in Fig. 2).
 To mitigate over-plotting, all the scatter plots (Fig. 4 and hereinafter) employ color coding based on estimated density using kernel density estimation (KDE), as indicated by the corresponding color bar.
-After the exclusion of the three variables that displayed poor representativeness, the ML model performance remains stable between the training and testing phases, as gauged by metrics such as MASE, coefficient of determination (\mathbb{R}^2), and normalized root-mean-square-error (NRMSE).
-The similarities in these metrics between the Estimated and predicted P_r values across both phases support the robustness of our 12-predictor model.
+After the exclusion of the three variables that displayed poor representativeness, the ML model performance remains stable between the training and testing phases, as gauged by metrics such as MASE, coefficient of determination (R^2) , and normalized root mean square error (NRMSE).
+The similarities in these metrics between the estimated and predicted P_r values across both phases support the robustness of our 12-predictor model.
 Consequently, the final ML model and the subsequent analyses are based on the 12 selected predictors.
-Furthermore, the consistency of model performance between the training (MASE= 0.40) and testing (MASE= 0.81) phases suggests that the model overfitting issues are well-regulated (Ying, 2019).
+Furthermore, the consistency of model performance between the training (MASE = 0.40) and testing (MASE = 0.81) phases suggests that the model overfitting issues are well regulated (Ying, 2019).
 We also use KGE as the metric during the final model training.
-After a comparison between the modeling results using MASE (Fig. 4) and KGE (Supplementary Fig. S4), MASE is preferred for two reasons: a) using MASE yields a better consistency in model performance between the training and testing phases, suggesting better model transferability; b) using MASE leads to a closer agreement between the model simulated and Estimated P_r values.
-Figure S10 illustrates the performance of the SoilGrids-based model, showing similar metrics overall.
-However, during the testing phase (Supplementary Fig. S10b), the model slightly overestimates low values and underestimates high values.
+After a comparison between the modeling results using MASE (Fig. 4) and KGE (Fig. S6), MASE is preferred for two reasons: (a) using MASE yields a better consistency in model performance between the training and testing phases, suggesting better model transferability, and (b) using MASE leads to a closer agreement between the model simulated and estimated P_r values.
+The performance of the SoilGrids-based model, as depicted in Fig. S7, shows similar overall metrics; however, the model slightly overestimates low values and underestimates high values during the testing phase.
 This discrepancy is likely due to the flatter data distribution in the testing dataset, which results in insufficient learning for those extreme values.